RohitShah1706/Vercel-Clone-V1/README.md

 - `src/file.ts`

 TODO: shift to postgresql & primsa for database
+TODO: use prisma studio to visualize database in the browser
 TODO: shift to RabbitMQ for publishing tasks
 TODO: use redis only as caching layer: remove publish tasks & status onto queue
 TODO: add getOrSetCache function & use redis as caching: for /status of "upload-server"